lequanglong/JBlog/_posts/2017-08-08-google-cloud-platform.md

 title: "Create an account to use Google Cloud Platform"
 date: 2017-08-08
 excerpt: "Create an account to use Google Cloud Platform."
-tags: [Google Cloud Platform]
+tags: [Google Cloud Platform, GCP]
-post: true
 ---

 # 1. Create an account to use Google Cloud Platform (GCP)